Oxford-ContEd/project15-elp/docs/README.md

 This project is a group exercise undertaken as part of the University of Oxford - Artificial Intelligence: Cloud and Edge Implementations course, as a learning challenge from Microsoft and Elephant Listening Project.
 The objective is to devise solutions against illegal elephant hunting in tropical African forests by enabling sensors for instant prediction of gunshot events and thus mitigate poaching attempts.

-## Challenge
+## Challenge - Gunshot detection

+As proposed by Dr. Peter Wrege, Director Elephant Listening Project, Center for Conservation Bioacoustics, Cornell Lab of Ornithology, gunshot detection is an issue in African National Parks and environmental audio data is being collected into a public database at [Congo Soundscapes](https://elephantlisteningproject.org/congo-soundscapes-public-database/) as part of the Elephant Listening Project.

-The current model is very inefficient - less than .2% of tagged signals are gunshots and we typically get 10K- 15K tagged signals in a four-month deployment at just one of the 50 recording sites.
+The current model (for gunshot detection) is very inefficient - less than .2% of tagged signals are gunshots and we typically get 10K- 15K tagged signals in a four-month deployment at just one of the 50 recording sites.
 The issue is we have about 200 good gunshots annotated, but because poaching is way too high, gunshots are still extremely rare in the sounds and it is extremely time-consuming to create the "truth" logs where we can say that every gunshot in a 24hr file has been tagged.
 From our understanding, this makes developing a detector more difficult.

 ## Data Collection, Analysis, and Feature extraction